 * Please kindly note that our products and services can only be used to support research purposes (Not for clinical use).

 Bioconjugation is a chemical strategy to form a stable covalent link between two molecules, at least one of which is a biomolecule.
 The field of bioconjugation has had a considerable impact on academic research, clinical diagnostics and the production of therapeutics.
 Peptides are an important type of molecules for derivatization by bioconjugation.
 Peptide–drug conjugates hold a promising stance in the delivery of therapeutic agents by providing distinct advantage of improving therapeutic potential of drugs.
 Both linear and cyclic peptides have been explored as trafficking moiety due to ease of synthesis, structural simplicity, and low probability of undesirable immunogenicity.

 Generally, structure of PDCs is composed of three functional parts, including peptide carrier, linker and payload drug.
 Creative Peptides provides a one-stop solution for all of your peptide-drug bioconjugation needs.
-Our custom peptide synthesis, modification, and conjugation services involve chemical modification of peptide at highly specific sites.
+Our custom peptide synthesis, peptide modification, and conjugation services involve chemical modification of peptide at highly specific sites.
 This allows for the elegant attachment of drugs or bioactive molecules though a wide variety of coupling techniques.
 Each peptide-drug conjugate is meticulously monitored during synthesis and controlled according to our quality assurance and quality control standards.
 In addition to custom conjugation services, we also offer individual functional parts.